-For all students who withdraw during the semester, including unofficial withdrawals, the institution performs an R2T4 calculation using the Return to Title IV software provided by the US Department of Education.
+For all students who withdraw during the semester, including unofficial withdrawals, the institution performs an R2T4 calculation utilizing the Return to Title IV software provided by the US Department of Education.

-The withdrawal date used to calculate the Title IV refund will be determined as follows: for a student who gives official notice, the date of withdrawal is the date that the student indicates in her Request to Withdraw Form or the date she notifies the registrar, whichever is earlier.
+The withdrawal date used to calculate the Title IV refund will be determined as follows: for a student who gives official notification, the date of withdrawal is the date that the student indicates in her notice or the date of notification, whichever is earlier.

 Generally, if a student officially withdraws before 60% of the semester has passed, the student will be able to retain a pro-rated portion of the awarded financial aid.
-If a student withdraws after 60% of the semester has passed, the student will be able to retain all the awarded financial aid.
+If a student withdraws after 60% of the semester has passed, the student will be able to retain all of the awarded financial aid.
 The institution will perform Return to Title IV calculations for all students who withdraw, even for those who withdraw after the 60% point, to determine if they qualify for post-withdrawal disbursements.